stefanholek/setup.py/README.rst

 docs
 ------------------------------------------------------------------------------

-Standard sphinx-quickstart generated docs with the "Read the Docs" theme enabled.
+Standard, sphinx-quickstart generated docs with the "Read the Docs" theme enabled.

 .. code::